nrt-library/nrt-library/guides/guide-for-local-build.md

  END
 ```

 The `*` indicates in which branch you are working right now.
 In the previous example is indicating it is in the master branch.
+To scape the branch list menu, type `Q` in your keyboard.

-Hence, I need to swtich with:
+To swtich with:

 ```git
 git checkout pablo-branch
 ```

-Now:
+Now check with:

 ```git
 git branch
 ```

-Prints:
+Which prints:

 ```git
  master